 LinkedIn Lead Gen Forms + Marketo

-Integrate your LinkedIn Lead Gen forms through LeadsBridge with Marketo to enable you to insert and update leads in static leads and in the list.
+Integrate your LinkedIn Lead Gen forms through LeadsBridge with Marketo to enable you to insert and update leads in static leads and the list.

 Salesforce® + LinkedIn

-You can also connect Salesforce® with LinkedIn Lead Gen Forms through LeadsBridge’s integration.
-This will enable you to insert and update leads in lead sources, campaigns, list views, tags, and reports.
-Doing so will help you to generate more qualified leads while reducing lead generation costs.
+You can connect Salesforce® with LinkedIn Lead Gen Forms through LeadsBridge’s integration.
+This helps insert and update leads in lead sources, campaigns, list views, tags, and reports.

 Pardot + LinkedIn